maximhq/bifrost-benchmarking/mocker/README.md

 # Mock OpenAI API Server

-This directory contains a mock server that mimics the OpenAI API's chat completions endpoint (`/v1/chat/completions`).
+This directory contains a high-performance mock server built with [fasthttp](https://github.com/valyala/fasthttp) that mimics the OpenAI API endpoints.
 It's designed for testing and benchmarking, allowing simulation of OpenAI API responses without live server interaction.

 ## Features

+- **High Performance**: Built with fasthttp for maximum throughput and minimal latency
+- **Large Payload Support**: Handles request bodies up to 50MB for testing large prompt scenarios
 - **OpenAI API Compatibility**: Responds to `POST` requests at `/v1/chat/completions` and `/chat/completions` with realistic response structure
 - **OpenAI Responses API Support**: Supports the `/v1/responses` and `/responses` endpoints for OpenAI's responses API format
+- **OpenAI Embeddings API Support**: Supports the `/v1/embeddings` and `/embeddings` endpoints for embeddings
 - **Latency Simulation**: Configurable response latency via the `-latency` flag
 - **Jitter Support**: Adds random variance to latency with the `-jitter` flag for more realistic network conditions
 - **Variable Payload Sizes**: Support for both small and large response payloads via the `-big-payload` flag